• Skip to primary navigation

 How to make Dal Palak in Pressure Cooker?

-The main difference from the above method for instant pot is the pressure cooking time on stovetop.
-We will pressure cook on high flame until two whistles, then switch off the flame.
+The main difference from the above method for instant pot is the pressure cooking time on the stovetop.
+We will pressure cook on a high flame until two whistles, then switch off the flame.
 Then let the pressure release naturally by itself.
 Everything else remains the same.

 Spinach dal in the pressure cooker